Joe Pasternak

 Joseph Herman Pasternak (born József Paszternák; September 19, 1901 – September 13, 1991) was a Hungarian-American film producer in Hollywood.
-Pasternak spent the Hollywood "Golden Age" of musicals at MGM Studios, producing many successful musicals with female singing stars like Deanna Durbin, Kathryn Grayson and Jane Powell, as well as swimmer/bathing beauty Esther Williams' films.
+Pasternak spent the Hollywood "Golden Age" of musicals at Metro-Goldwyn-Mayer, producing many successful musicals with female singing stars like Deanna Durbin, Kathryn Grayson and Jane Powell, as well as swimmer/bathing beauty Esther Williams' films.
 He produced Judy Garland's final MGM film, Summer Stock, which was released in 1950, and some of Gene Kelly’s early breakthrough roles.
 Pasternak worked in the film industry for 45 years, from the later silent era until shortly past the end of the classical Hollywood cinema in the early 1960s.

 Biography

 Early life

 He was born to a Jewish family in Szilágysomlyó, Austria-Hungary (now Șimleu Silvaniei, Romania).
-His father was a town clerk and Pasternak was one of eleven children.
+His father was a town clerk and Pasternak was one of 11 children.

-In 1920, he emigrated to the US as a teenager and stayed with an uncle in Philadelphia.
+In 1920, he immigrated to the U.S. as a teenager and stayed with an uncle in Philadelphia.
 He worked in a factory, punching holes in leather belts, and did a variety of other jobs.
 He also studied acting in New York.

-Assistant Director
+Assistant director

-In 1922, Pasternak gained a job as a busboy at Paramount's Astoria studio in Queens, New York City at $8 a week; after a year he was head waiter and making $120 a week, including tips.
-He quit in 1923 to become an assistant for director Allan Dwan and worked his way up from fourth assistant at $16 a week to first assistant at $75 a week.
+In 1922, Pasternak gained a job as a busboy at Paramount's Astoria studio in Queens, New York City at $8 a week; after a year, he was head waiter and making $120 per week, including tips.
+He quit in 1923 to become an assistant for director Allan Dwan and worked his way up from fourth assistant at $16 per week to first assistant at $75 per week.

 He worked as an assistant director on The Phantom of the Opera (1925) and It's the Old Army Game (1926).

 He tried directing, a two-reeler with El Brendel.
 It was seen by Wesley Ruggles who offered him a job at Universal Studios as an assistant director at $35 a week.